peterSalvato/order-of-the-aetherwright/glyphs.md

 - ■ (Design) = Primary in Phase 2
 - ▼ (Narrative) = Secondary in Phase 2
 - ▶ (Illustration) = Primary in Phase 3
-- ⮠ (Code) = Secondary in Phase 3
+- ⬠ (Code) = Secondary in Phase 3

-### 2. Ritual-Elevated Work (using ●)
+### 2. Elevated Sequence Using ●

 ```
 #∴ ‹ ● ▲ ▼ | ● ■ || ▶ ● ||| › >>
 ```

-- ● = Ritual container applied to each phase
+- ● marks each phase as intentionally emphasized
-- Glyph intensity as usual
+- Glyph intensity functions as usual

 ---

 ## VI.
 Sigil Construction

-- The 8 glyphs are arranged radially around a central ●
+The eight glyphs can also be arranged in a radial diagram for visual clarity.
+This is an optional format used for summaries, overviews, or symbolic referencing.

-- Triangle glyphs are placed in opposing directions for symbolic symmetry
+- Triangle glyphs are placed in opposing positions to suggest balance
+- The ● symbol may appear at the center as a stabilizing marker
-- ‹› chevrons may be reoriented visually to reflect ritual phases:
+- Chevrons ‹ › can be reoriented visually to reflect **phase emphasis**:
   - ›‹ = Deconstruction
   - ∴ = Iteration
   - ‹› = Synthesis

+This layout is optional.
+It does not affect syntax or use.

 ---

 ## VII.
 Initiation Markers & Metadata (Not in Syntax)

-The `//` symbol represents the **Initiation Phase**, a pre-Codex threshold where the practitioner is aligning internally but not yet operating fully through the system.
+The `//` marker denotes an **Initiation Phase**—a stage where the practitioner is aligned with the system but not yet using it fully.

-- Used outside of the Codex string
+- Used *outside* of the Codex syntax
-- Appears in sigil lockups, sketchbooks, or practice logs
+- Appears in personal logs, sketchbooks, or file naming
-- Denotes early alignment, self-recognition, or symbolic resonance
+- Represents early awareness or observation mode

 **Example Lockup:**